Skip to main content

 Reading Running Blind as a dad brought an unexpected shift in tone.
 While previous Reacher novels were about physical justice, this one dives into the emotional toll of trauma – not just on the victims, but on those who seek justice for them.
 It opened the door for deeper conversation about moral responsibility, the power of institutions, and how much trust we place in systems.

-It’s not as fast-paced or action-packed as Die Trying, and it might not be ideal for new Reacher readers – but for those invested in the series, it’s a smart, layered entry that adds real depth to the mythos.
+It’s not as fast-paced or action-packed as Die Trying, and it might not be ideal for new Reacher readers — but for those invested in the series, it’s a smart, layered entry that adds real depth to the mythos.
+Think of it as a palette cleanser after three action-heavy books: Lee Child proving he can write genuine detective fiction when the moment calls for it.
+If you arrive expecting the usual formula and get annoyed that it isn’t there, that’s on you.
+The book is doing something more interesting than you asked for.

 Pros

-• +Tense procedural mystery with strong psychological elements
+• Tense procedural mystery with strong psychological elements

-• +Puts Reacher in unfamiliar, vulnerable territory
+• Puts Reacher in unfamiliar, vulnerable territory

-• +Clever twist ending that recontextualizes the whole story
+• Clever twist ending that recontextualizes the whole story

-• +Jodie’s return adds emotional continuity
+• Jodie’s return adds emotional continuity

-• +Explores moral complexity and trauma themes
+• Explores moral complexity and trauma themes

 Cons